perez987/MP3Player/README.md

 ![Swift](https://img.shields.io/badge/Swift-5-color=9494ff.svg)
 ![Xcode](https://img.shields.io/badge/Xcode-15.2+-lavender.svg)

-A simple SwiftUI app for macOS to play MP3 files.
+A simple SwiftUI app for macOS to play MP3 and M4A audio files.

 <img src="Images/Main-window.png" width="600px">

 ## Features

-- **Open MP3 Files**: Open a single MP3 file to play
+- **Open Audio Files**: Open MP3 and M4A audio files to play
-- **Open Directories**: Load all MP3 files from a directory
+- **Open Directories**: Load all MP3 and M4A files from a directory
+- **Play Menu**: Dedicated menu with keyboard shortcuts for all playback controls
 - **Playback Controls**: Play/Pause, Stop, Previous, Next buttons
-- **Play Menu**: Dedicated menu with keyboard shortcuts for playback controls
 - **Shuffle Mode**: Random playback of tracks
 - **Time Display**: Shows elapsed time and remaining time for current track
-- **Track Information**: Displays song title and artist extracted from MP3 metadata
+- **Track Information**: Displays song title and artist extracted from audio metadata
 - **Persistent State**: Automatically saves and restores the last played track
-- **Open with Finder**: Support for opening MP3 files via Finder
+- **Open with Finder**: Support for opening MP3 and M4A files via Finder
 - **Album Art Background**: Displays album artwork as a blurred background when available
 - **Languages**: English and Spanish.